Isaiah Chapter 18 Summary

 7. Isaiah 18:7-8 describes the Cushites (Ethiopians) bringing a tribute to Mt.
 Zion (Jerusalem).
 We know Jerusalem will soon fall.
 When will this part of the prophecy take place, during the time of Isaiah or well in the future?
 Could there be a dual interpretation?
 How do we know?

-8. Why does God use imagery and symbolism to communicate prophecy when He could communicate clearly the prophecies?
+8. Why does God use imagery and symbolism to communicate prophecy when He could communicate the prophecies clearly?

-10. How does Isaiah 18 demonstrate God's judgement and mercy?
+10. How does Isaiah 18 demonstrate God's judgment and mercy?

 Key Words/Phrase